Akram Monfared Arya: Aviation

-Her next phases of training consisted of night and long-distance flights to a number of cities such as Tabriz, Kermanshah, Ahwaz, Isfahan and Rasht.
-In her four years of flying, she flew 150 hours with an instructor and 50 hours solo in both day and night time.
+Her next phases of training consisted of night and long-distance flights to several cities such as Tabriz, Kermanshah, Ahwaz, Isfahan and Rasht.
+In a period of four years, she flew 150 hours with an instructor and 50 hours solo both day and night time.

-In addition to following the practical phase of training, she attended a ground school where she took subjects like aerodynamics, engines, precision instruments, meteorology, navigation, and English.
-Upon obtaining her license, she received two job offers: one as a flight instructor at the Royal Aviation Club, and the other as a co-pilot for twin-engine planes with the Air-Asseman Airline.
-However, she was unable to pursue a career or further her training in this field due to the revolution in Iran.
-Later on in 1989 and while living in Sweden, she took flying lessons along with theory lessons at Bromma Flight-School, (Bromma Flygskola), in Stockholm and received her Swedish pilot's license.
+In addition to following the practical training phase, she attended a ground school where she took subjects like aerodynamics, engines, precision instruments, meteorology, navigation, and English.
+Upon obtaining her license, she received two job offers: a flight instructor at the Royal Aviation Club and a co-pilot for twin-engine planes with the Air-Asseman Airline.
+However, she could not pursue a career or further her training in this field due to the revolution in Iran.
+Later on in 1989 and while living in Sweden, she took flying lessons along with theory lessons at Bromma Flight School, (Bromma Flygskola), in Stockholm and received her Swedish pilot's license.